Coccyx & Tailbone Care with Gentle Methods

 Exercise programs for coccydynia are essential to a speedy recovery.
 However, for exercises to be practical, they must be targeted and diagnosis-specific.
 Generally speaking, there are times when aggressive exercise programs are better.
 But a milder coccydynia exercise program is better for those with associated conditions such as spinal canal stenosis, sciatica, slipped disc (slip-disc), degenerative changes, and injuries.

-Backache and tailbone pain patients can rest assured as their condition is treatable without injections or surgery.
-CSC provides holistic, non-invasive back pain treatment for slipped discs, backaches, and tailbone pain.
-Contact CSC for combined care through advanced chiropractic & Clinical physiotherapy today.
+Backache and tailbone discomfort patients can rest assured as their condition is treatable without injections or surgery.
+CSC provides holistic and non-invasive back care for slipped discs, backaches, and tailbone discomfort.
+Contact CSC for combined care through modern chiropractic & clinical physiotherapy today.

-The icing of the affected area is crucial when one has pain, as pain is one of the cardinal symptoms of inflammation.
+The icing of the affected area is crucial when one has discomfort, as discomfort is one of the cardinal symptoms of inflammation.
 Thus, icing the bottom parts of the tailbone (coccygeal area) for 10 to 15 minutes five times a day can reduce swelling.
 However, we encourage all patients to avoid icing the areas unless they have been instructed by a healthcare professional.

-There are conditions in that icing may be contraindicated.
+There are conditions in which icing may be contraindicated.
 Also, there is a right and wrong method of icing.
 These must be well understood before icing an injured joint.
-Therefore, we encourage all pain sufferers and those with coccyx pain to attend a consultation with one of our clinical teams before employing any home remedies.
+Therefore, we encourage all discomfort sufferers and those with coccyx discomfort to attend a consultation with one of our clinical teams before employing any home remedies.

-In addition to icing and chiropractic treatments, our clinical teams may prescribe specific exercises.
+In addition to icing and chiropractic care, our clinical teams may prescribe specific exercises.
 Exercises are essential in strengthening the pelvic floor after the inflammation subsides to prevent a recurrence.
-Additionally, our clinical teams of physiotherapists may provide specialized treatments through medical devices or manual ones that target injured tissues and joints.

 Rest assured, when you visit a Chiropractic Specialty Center®, you will be in great hands.
 Home care instruction is also an essential part of our care.